Conquering My First 14er (Gray's And Torrey's)

 Instead, all we were greeted with were booming sounds of thunder from the rain clouds heading towards us.
 Nonetheless, the view was breathtaking and I couldn't have been more proud of us making it up there.

 I read somewhere that air temperature drops an average of 5 degrees for every 1000 feet gained.
-I believe that now.
-And with how windy it was on the summit and the rain clouds blocking the sun, it turned chilly fast.
+It felt pretty true.
+Combined with strong winds and cloud cover, and it definitely turned chilly quickly on the summit.

 To The Next Peak